Trans-Siberian Railway Tour

 Join one of the world’s greatest train journeys to explore Russia’s complexity and diversity!

 The Trans-Siberian Railway tour is a must-do for everyone looking for an adventure of a lifetime!
 Join one of the world’s greatest train journeys to explore Russia’s complexity and diversity.
 Get to know the biggest country in the world with its stunning nature and vibrant cities.
 Travel across several time zones.
 See Russia from different perspectives!

 Start your truly amazing Russian experience by exploring the capital of Russia – Moscow!
 By visiting classical places and having a great time going off the beaten track with locals!
 Go further to the central Russia to visit Russian cities: Muslim Kazan, Yekaterinburg, and then further east to Siberia.
 Get to know Siberian people and their culture in Irkutsk.
 Then spend some time on the Lake Baikal and enjoy its outstanding landscapes and rich wildlife.
 Finally travel, via Khabarovsk, to the most eastern point of Russia, Vladivostok, where the Trans-Siberian Railway terminates.
 Join 10 000 km of pure adventure!

-Read our Essential Trans-Siberian guide to learn more about his unforgettable adventure!
+Read our Essential Trans-Siberian guide and 10 interesting facts about the Trans-Siberian Railway to learn more about his unforgettable adventure!

 Trans-Siberian Railway Tour Highlights:

 - Visit Moscow and its top tourist attractions and go off the beaten path to discover places known only to locals.